frank-mck/CV/README.md

 - **Enthusiastic** - I am highly passionate about software developement, and unafraid of challenges.
 I do not shy away from difficult or time-consuming tasks.

 ## Education

+#### Hatchways Assessment platform for developers - Feb 2022 - Mar 2022, Remote

+A platform that evaluates a candidate's soft/hard skills and gives tailored feedback on how to improve.

+- Passed the front-end assessment.
+- Passed the project interview stage with top marks on the front-end.
+- React, Redux, PSQL, Node.js

 #### Makers Academy, Remote - May 2021 - Sep 2021, Remote
 A 16-week intensive development Bootcamp, focusing on: